 The dark colour is ideal for highlighting the greenery that surrounds it.
 If you love this colour scheme, consider extending it to your garden fence ideas, too.

-Pink is a lovely and attractive colour perfect for sheds, particularly she sheds.
-It’s soft, calm and has the power to brighten up a dull room.
+Pink is a lovely and attractive colour perfect for corner sheds, particularly she sheds.
+It’s soft and calm and has the power to brighten up a dull room.

 A light pink exterior can make your shed feel playful.
 Neon pink, in contrast, is sensational and can give it an edge over others.
 It’s also welcoming and very retro.

-If you want your shed to look like a bungalow or modern lodge, you can never go wrong with brown.
+If you want your shed to look like a Sunjoy gazebo-like or modern lodge, you can never go wrong with brown.
 It gives off a wooden look to the exterior walls, and it’s less harsh on the eyes.

 Nature lovers also love brown as it has that welcoming and soft vibe.
 Another timeless colour for exterior walls is light brown.